General Questions

 No, EWAVES not designed as an automated black-box trading system.

-Given the numerous choices a trader has to implement a trade, results of course will vary from one user to the next.
+Given the numerous choices a professional has to leverage EWAVES, results of course will vary from one user to the next.

 How does EWAVES change its mind?